ene07/REACH-NFT-AUCTION-team-72/Readme.md

    $ docker-compose --version

 ```

-To get started,we assume that you’ll go through this workshop in a directory named ~/reach/workshop-nft-auction:
+To get started, sync with us by creating a new project directory named ~/reach/workshop-nft-auction:

 ```
   $ mkdir -p ~/reach/workshop-nft-auction